triSYCL/sycl/clang/docs/InternalsManual.rst

 There are unfortunately exceptions to this general approach, such as:

-  * A the first declaration of a redeclarable entity maintains a pointer to the most recent declaration of that entity, which naturally needs to change as more declarations are parsed.
+  * The first declaration of a redeclarable entity maintains a pointer to the most recent declaration of that entity, which naturally needs to change as more declarations are parsed.
   * Name lookup tables in declaration contexts change after the namespace